-Empty containers should not be discarded on the right-of-way or at industrial sites.
+Empty containers should not be discarded on the right-of-way.
 Secure them so they will not blow off the equipment and return them to the operations base for proper disposal.
 Close chemical containers after each use to prevent spills.
 Do not use empty herbicide containers for any other purpose.